 Ham and parsley terrine

-Photo by Photography by Fiona Andersen
+Photo by Fiona Andersen

 I love a good terrine and they are easier to make than most people would think.
 Spectacular to look at, they are also a great kitchen standby for unexpected guests.